Salah1917/FCAIH_CPL_Project/Readme.md

 - For **small board sizes (N ≤ 10)**, both approaches perform similarly and complete almost instantly.
 - Starting at **N = 11**, performance differences become significant.
 - The **imperative approach scales far better** as N increases.
-- The **declarative approach experiences exponential slowdown** due to repeated safety checks and tuple creation.
+- The **declarative approach experiences exponential slowdown** due to repeated safety checks and immutable data creation.

 ---

-### 🏁 Final Verdict
+## 🏁 Final Verdict

-The **imperative backtracking implementation is decisively faster** for larger N.
+The **imperative backtracking implementation is faster and more scalable** for larger N.

-**Why the imperative approach outperforms:**
+**Reasons:**
 - Constant-time conflict detection using sets
 - Early pruning of invalid placements
 - No repeated scanning of previous queens
-- Minimal memory allocation due to in-place state updates

-**Why the declarative approach slows down:**
-- `is_safe` checks grow linearly with the number of queens placed
-- New immutable tuples are created at each recursive step
-- Less aggressive pruning of invalid states

----

-These results clearly demonstrate how **data structure choice and state management** can dramatically impact performance, even when solving the same problem with the same GUI.

----

-## 🏁 Verdict

-### ✅ Imperative Approach is Faster

-**Reasons:**

-- Constant-time conflict checks using sets
-- No repeated scanning of previous queens
-- No tuple creation overhead
-- In-place board modification reduces memory allocation
+- In-place state updates with minimal memory allocation
-- More aggressive pruning of invalid paths

-### ⚠️ Declarative Trade-offs
+**Declarative trade-offs:**

-- Cleaner logic and readability
+- Cleaner, more expressive logic
 - Easier to reason about correctness
 - Slower due to:
-  - Repeated safety checks
+  - Linear-time `is_safe` checks
-  - Immutable data creation
+  - Tuple creation at every recursive step
-  - Lack of early pruning structures
+  - Less aggressive pruning

 ---